-- O Who formulates the questions in the classroom: teachers, students, or both? - What is the typical teacher/student interaction in the classroom? - o Is the variety of students' multiple intelligences taken into account in instruction and class assignments? - o What do these things imply about the relationships between teachers and students in the classroom?
+Think about who formulates the questions in the classroom: teachers, students, or both.
+What is the typical teacher/student interaction in the classroom?
+Is the variety of students' multiple intelligences considered in instruction and class assignments?
+What do these things imply about the relationships between teachers and students in the classroom?